hilaily/echo-intro/website/content/guide/response.md

 ### Attachment

-`Context#Attachment(file string) error`
+`Context#Attachment(r io.Reader, name string) error`

-Sends a response as file attachment, prompting client to save the file.
+Sends a response from `io.Reader` as attachment, prompting client to save the file.

 ### Static Files